aphex-vim/soapie.space/_posts/2023-09-28-photography-final.md

 ---
 layout: post
 title: using pixel sorting to animate photos
-date: 2023-05-02
+date: 2023-09-28
 tags: photography programming art
 ---
 ## background
 This was my final project for my photography class for the Spring 2023 semester.
-This post is an adaptation of a presentation that I gave on the work I did for the project.
+This post is an adaptation of a presentation that I gave in May on the work I did for the project.
 I hope in this format that I can cover things in more depth that I brushed over in the presentation.

 ## what is pixel sorting?
 !["An image of mountains with a pixel sorting effect applied.
 The effect is glitchy and produces several gradients along each row of the image."](/assets/pixelsorting0.jpg)